silverstripe/developer-docs/en/05_Contributing/04_Release_Process.md

 * Add a `@deprecated` item to the docblock tag, with a `{@link <class>}` item pointing to the new API to use.
 * Update the deprecated code to throw a [Deprecation::notice()](api:SilverStripe\Dev\Deprecation::notice()) error.
-* Both the docblock and error message should contain the **target version** where the functionality is removed.
+* Both the docblock and error message should contain the **version** where the functionality is deprecated from.
-  So, if you're committing the change to a *3.1* minor release, the target version will be *4.0*.
+  So, if you're committing the change to a *4.12* minor release, the target version will be *4.12.0*.
-* Deprecations should not be committed to patch releases
 * Deprecations should only be committed to pre-release branches, ideally before they enter the "beta" phase.
   If deprecations are introduced after this point, their target version needs to be increased by one.
 * Make sure that the old deprecated function works by calling the new function - don't have duplicated code!